The Source Artificial Intelligence

 “This is definitely going to improve developers’ jobs,” says Ango.
 “I’d say 70% of my time is spent on Googling this function or researching that.
 If I can get that understanding in seconds, instead of a few hours, I can spend all that time and energy actually writing code.
 AI does the mundane work so humans can spend their time on more important things.”

 To get started with AI in a way that won’t simply add stress to DevSecOps team members, managers and executives should make sure their people have the training they need to feel comfortable with AI features.
-Actually, GitLab’s 2023 State of AI in Software Development report showed that 81% of respondents said they need more training to use AI in their work.
+Actually, our research shows that nearly a third of respondents, 31%, are concerned they lack the appropriate skill set to employ AI or interpret AI output.
 Of course, training is always critical but with something as new as AI, leaders should take steps to ensure people begin using the technology with a lot of confidence and excitement.

 2. Work with teams to roll out AI strategically

 Spending less time on manual tasks means developers have more time to work on building features for the next project iteration or design the next big piece of software.
-It also means they have more time to go back and work on projects that might have been pushed aside because of time constraints.
+It also means they have more time to return to projects that might have been pushed aside due to time constraints.

 By using AI to generate code suggestions and explanations, or by using AI-powered root cause analysis to identify the cause of a problem, developers have more time to move projects forward and focus on bigger-picture needs.